cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/11-advanced-topics/advanced-topics.rst

 **Notes**

-.. [#] Some databases also provide *materialized views*, which store actual data; these are used when executing the query for the view would take too long.
-These views do become out of date and must be refreshed periodically.
+.. [#] Some databases also provide *materialized views*, which store actual data; these are used when executing the query for a view would take too long.
+Such views do become out of date and must be refreshed periodically.

 |license-notice|